singh-man/books/crackingTheCoding/12_cAndC++.md

 1. We want to use a good hash function to ensure that the keys are well distributed.
 If they are not well distributed, then we would get a lot of collisions and the speed to find an element would decline.

 2. No matter how good our hash function is, we will still have collisions, so we need a method for handling them.
 This often means chaining via a linked list, but it's not the only way.

 3. We may also wish to implement  methods  to dynamically increase or decrease  the  hash table  size depending on capacity.
 For example, when the ratio of the number of elements to the table size exceeds a certain threshold, we may wish to increase the hash table size.
 This would mean creating a new hash table and transferring the entries from the old table to the new table.
-Because this is an expensive opera­ tion, we want to be careful to not do it too often.
+Because this is an expensive operation, we want to be careful to not do it too often.

 **What  can be used instead of a hash table, if the number of inputs  is small?**